All Rise, The Judge Is In Town - Constance Baker Motley

 A Second Career and a House in Chester, CT

 By 1965, she stopped traveling, bought her “weekend” house in Chester, and embarked on a new (though short) career as a NY politician.
-She became NY’s first black woman State Senator, then the first black woman President of the Manhattan Borough Council, overseeing the welfare of 2 million New Yorkers, and Harlem’s economic revitalization.
-By 1966, President Johnson appointed her to the Federal District Court in NY, the first black woman ever to hold that position.
+She became New York’s first black woman State Senator, then the first black woman President of the Manhattan Borough Council, overseeing the welfare of two million New Yorkers, and Harlem’s economic revitalization.
+By 1966, President Johnson appointed her to the Federal District Court in New York, the first black woman ever to hold that position.
 By 1988 she became its Chief Judge, also a first.

 For 40 years Judge Motley and her beloved husband, Joel W. Motley Jr., spent nearly every weekend at their Chester home—gardening, fishing and hosting family gatherings (Motley was born in nearby New Haven, and had 11 siblings).
 Often, son Joel III would join them.
 The Judge was also fond of adjourning her courtroom staff in New York to her “Chester Chambers” for legal discussions.

 Chesterites can still remember Motley’s dinner parties, for which she liked to cook.
 She would invite court clerks (she had 80 in her 39 years on the federal bench) and famous civil rights activists (like Henry Lewis Gates), along with locals.
 “Integrity was her middle name,” remembered Barbara Delaney, a Chester resident, and her close friend for 40 years.
 “We always enjoyed our dinners with the Motleys.”